 Best Overall: Cuisipro 4-Sided Boxed Grater

-Though the Cuisipro is among the most expensive options on this list, it is also the best-designed.
+Though the Cuisipro is among the most expensive options on this list, it also boasts the best design.
 First of all, it’s what’s called an etched grater (as opposed to a stamped).
 Though etched are pricier, they result in sharper, more precise tools.
 Plus, the Cuisipro graters exclusively have what’s called Surface Glide Technology, which reduces friction and increases the surface area of each blade, meaning each stroke results in more grated cheese, veggies, or whatever else you happen to be working with.

 There’s even a bonus ginger grater base for shredding ginger without getting those little strings in the mix.
 Just note that you should be extra careful when using this grater because it will grate your hand just as easily as it will grate that block of aged cheese.
 This grater is stainless steel and should be hand washed.